English Paper Piecing for Beginners

 Start small—maybe a simple hexie flower or a cushion.
 Don’t overthink it.

+Pick a fabric you love, grab a needle and thread, and just begin.
 And if you’re anything like me… you’ll look up a few hours later with a little pile of stitched pieces and absolutely no regrets.

 Leave a comment